lclem/lia/src/part1/Semantics.lagda.md

 findPropName = find
 ```

-For example, the first variable in the enumeration is `p`
-and the second is `q`:
+For example, the first variable in the enumeration is !ref(p₀) and the second is !ref(p₁):

 ```
 _ : findPropName p₀ ≡ here